rclone/rclone/docs/content/compress.md

 Levels 1 to 9 increase compression at the cost of speed.
 Going past 6 generally offers very little return.

-Level -2 uses Huffmann encoding only.
+Level -2 uses Huffman encoding only.
 Only use if you know what you are doing.
 Level 0 turns off compression.